axelmln/gamuboy-rs/README.md

         &cfg,
         Gui::new(), // inject your LCD implementation
         Stereo::new(), // inject your sound implementation
-        EventsHandler::new(controller), // Inject your joypad event handler implementation, where your key bindings happen FileSaver::new(), // Inject your game saver implementation &event_rx, // inject event receiver
+        EventsHandler::new(), // Inject your joypad event handler implementation, where your key bindings happen FileSaver::new(), // Inject your game saver implementation &event_rx, // inject event receiver
     );